| |

 project with their sources of employment, their level of wellbeing and

+their outlook for the future.
 In the adaptation of Mercosur to the new regional and global realities

 -similar to that being made today by the EU member countries and to that